adamant/adamant.language.reference/contracts-assertions.md

 ## Accessing

 Midori used `old` keyword as a way to reference the previous state of `this` and then `old()` as a function of an argument to access the previous value of an argument.
 One concern about that is whether it might require copying the value.

+# Assertions

+	Debug.Assert(condition);
+	Release.Assert(condition);

+Both of these will panic if the condition is not true.
+Debug assertions are only checked when compiling for debug while release assertions are checked even in release builds.